Tempo logotype

 Not at the execution layer.
 Dotwork doesn't provide line-by-line time entry, worklog auditing, or CapEx/OpEx classification on individual hours – it does offer strategic portfolio management, capacity and resource planning, and capitalization tracking at the intent layer.
 Tempo Timesheets handles execution-layer time tracking with AI-assisted entries via Atlassian Rovo agents and supports four account types – Capitalized, Operational, Billable, and Internal – for CapEx/OpEx reporting against actual Jira worklogs.

-No. Dotwork is a standalone product without an Atlassian Marketplace listing as of our review.
+Not as a native Marketplace app.
+Dotwork is a standalone product without an Atlassian Marketplace listing as of our review.
 Tempo's SPM suite is on the Atlassian Marketplace with 15+ years of deployment, and Tempo was named Atlassian Partner of the Year for Enterprise Apps in 2024-25.

 Tempo's pricing is published per product with tier-based per-user pricing on the Atlassian Marketplace.
 Dotwork's pricing isn't publicly published as of our review – buyers contact sales directly.
 The more useful comparison isn't unit cost: it's total cost of governance.
 Tempo bundles execution-layer governance – time tracking, CapEx/OpEx accounting, and budget vs. actuals against live Jira worklog data – into one Jira-native suite.
 Dotwork sits as a separate platform covering intent-layer portfolio, capacity, and investment planning.
 The two suites overlap at the portfolio layer, but Tempo's worklog-grounded financial governance isn't part of Dotwork's scope.